SS Naramata

 SS Naramata is a steam tug commissioned by the Canadian Pacific Railway (CPR) company.
 She pushed barges and broke ice on Okanagan Lake from 1914 to 1967.
 After over 50 years of service, the boat was eventually retired and left to rest in Penticton beside her sister ship, SS Sicamous.
 In 2001, she was purchased by the S.S.
 Sicamous Restoration Society and is currently undergoing extensive renovations.
 Naramata is the only interior steam tug to be preserved in the province of British Columbia, Canada.

 Manufacture

 Built for CPR, the hull, engine, boiler, and steel fittings of Naramata were pre-manufactured in Port Arthur, Ontario (now Thunder Bay) by Western Dry Dock and Shipbuilding Company, with final assembly taking place in Okanagan Landing.
 Construction began in September 1913 and was completed by the 20th of April in 1914.
-Upon completion, the total cost was CA$43,000 and she was given her name in tribute to the beautiful village of Naramata, a town which at that time was responsible for producing a large portion of the valley's fruit supply.
+Upon completion, the total cost was CA$43,000 and she was named after the village of Naramata, a town which at that time was responsible for producing a large portion of the valley's fruit supply.